leopoldblog/leopoldblog.github.io/_posts/2024-02-15-effective-python.md

 - Classes (including exceptions) should be in `CapitalizedWord` format
 - Module-level constants should be in `ALL_CAPS` format
 - Class methods should use `cls` (which refers to the class) as the name of the first parameter

+### Imports

+- Always put `import` statemetns at the top of a file.
+- Orders (each in alphabetical order)
+  - standard library modules
+  - third-party modules
+  - your own modules

+## Know the difference Between `bytes` and `str`